-A US pizza oven manufacturer supplying equipment to major takeaway retailers globally was experiencing problems in many countries due to the requirements for equipment to be installed with Ground Fault Detection (GFD) or Residual Current Detection (RCD) devices in the mains supply to the ovens.
+A US pizza oven manufacturer supplying equipment to significant takeaway retailers globally was experiencing problems in many countries due to the requirements for equipment to be installed with Ground Fault Detection (GFD) or Residual Current Detection (RCD) devices in the mains supply to the ovens.

-Additionally, in some cases the RCD protection was also applied to other equipment, hence all equipment could be affected or shut down by these problems.
+Additionally, in some cases the RCD protection was also applied to other equipment.
+Hence all equipment could be affected or shut down by these problems.